freshworks/crayons/packages/crayons-core/src/components/icon/readme.md

 ## CLI Tool for processing SVGs

-@frehsworks/crayons-icon is also available as a CLI Tool for processing SVGs with friendlier interface, options and easy customizaable config to optimize your SVGs.
+@freshworks/crayons-icon is also available as a CLI Tool for processing SVGs with a friendlier interface, options and easily customizable config to optimize your SVGs.
 See the usage below.
 It comes with a ultra tuned config.
-We support YML Config convention as its better in readability and easy to modify than a JSON.
+We support YML Config convention as its better in readability and is easy to modify than a JSON.
 You may use the in-built CLI command to get the fw-icon default YML File at your command root/ desired location, which you can further customize and use with the CLI Tool.
-With @frehsworks/crayons-icon, one also gets access to optimized Crayons-Icons, available as part of /dist folder.You are free to use them for your project purposes.
+With @freshworks/crayons-icon, one also gets access to optimized Crayons-Icons, available as part of /dist folder.You are free to use them for your project purposes.

 <IconCLIShowcase/>